How to Build a DIY Garden Trellis

 I don’t know about you, but my garden has just been growing like crazy!
 I have waited to put in a trellis for my beans and peas because I have been working on other projects and have been busy harvesting all of the berries that are ripening right now!

 Anyway, I finally got around to making a DIY garden trellis for my bean plants and sugar snap peas.
 The peas have been trying to vine for a few days, and the beans are just getting there so I knew I had to get going on it quick.

 Frugal living and frugal gardening has been a goal of mine this year, so I really like when I am able to do a DIY garden project!
-I wanted to share my project with you so you can see just how easy (and inexpensive) it is to do this for your own garden.
+I wanted to share my project with you so you can see just how easy and inexpensive it is to make a PVC trellis in your own garden.